awsdocs/amazon-s3-userguide/doc_source/access-bucket-intro.md

 **Note**
 If your access point name includes dash \(\-\) characters, include the dashes in the URL and insert another dash before the account ID\.
 For example, to use an access point named `finance-docs` owned by account `123456789012` in Region `us-west-2`, the appropriate URL would be `https://finance-docs-123456789012.s3-accesspoint.us-west-2.amazonaws.com`\.
-S3 Access Points don't support access by HTTP, only secure access by HTTPS\.
+S3 access points don't support access by HTTP, only secure access by HTTPS\.

 ## Accessing a bucket using S3://<a name="accessing-a-bucket-using-S3-format"></a>